 Comparative fault is a legal term used to describe the sharing of blame in an accident.
 For example, if you are hurt in an auto wreck, you may hold 10 percent of the fault for the accident while the other driver is found to be 90 percent at fault.
 Your damages in this case would be reduced by your 10 percent if you win an injury claim against the other driver.

 Economic damages are the financial ways you’ve been affected by your accident.
 Medical costs, treatment expenses, lost wages, and property damage are a few examples of economic damages.
 Non-economic damages refer to the suffering, pain, trauma, life-altering effects, and emotional distress of your experience.

 Most likely you will not need to go to court to receive fair compensation.
 A settlement is often reached before trial would ever be necessary.
-Court is always a possibility, but your lawyer will prepare you for that if it were to happen.
+Court is always a possibility, but your Phoenix personal injury lawyer will prepare you for that if it were to happen.